JordanAssayah/guardio-backend-exercise/README.md

 Then update your PokeProxy service's `POKEPROXY_CONFIG` environment variable to point to this config file, or redeploy with the updated config.

+#### 6. Verify Production Deployment

+See [Production Flow Documentation](results/flow.md) for visual proof that the system works in production, including request flow, proxy server logs, and downstream server logs.

 ---

 ## Testing